-A core element of many governance frameworks is Master Data Management, or MDM.
+A core element of many governance frameworks is Master Data Management or MDM.
 It refers to a method by which all of an organization’s data is linked to a master file.

-An effective implementation allows sharing of data among employees and facilitates working in disparate programming environments.
+An effective implementation allows the sharing of data among employees and facilitates working in disparate programming environments.
 The complexities of MDM require organization-wide documentation on storage and formatting to be effective.

 MDM is essentially version control, ensuring that teams aren’t working with outdated or differing versions of the same codebases and datasets.
 In the context of big data, small irregularities can cause exponential problems in modeling and repeatability.
 Thus, MDM is prescribed by a plan of governance to use only the most sanitized and up-to-date versions of all digital assets.